harel-coffee/Ascending_neuron_screen_analysis_pipeline-auto/README.md

 $ cd ../../Ascending_Project_public/scripts_for_public/
 $ ./_0x-x-....run
 ```
 The intermediate results have to be generated in the order as guided below to be able to generate the plots.
-Please check the diagram which depict the workflow from specified dataset to the ouput plots.
+Please check the diagram in each session which depicts the workflow from specified dataset to the ouput plots.

 **Content**
 - [Figures from dataset 00_](#00):